 Discover Keywords in Existing Content

 Another approach to identify your target keywords is to see what keywords are already used frequently in your content or in similar content that's already ranking highly.
-You can check that content to see what keywords Acrolinx discovers and pick out any keywords that you might have missed from your list of target keywords.
+You can check that content to see what keywords Acrolinx discovers.
+And then pick out any keywords that you might have missed from your list of target keywords.
 We go more into discovered keywords in the article Check Content for Findability.